 We're all for getting your hands dirty (or in this case, coated in sugar).
 Getting all up in it is the best way to master any new skill.
 But there are some lessons that you really don’t need to learn the hard way.
 So we asked a few professional decorators to spill the secrets they wish they’d known from the get-go.

-Cake decorating is all about fancy piping tips, clever cutters and specialty tools you can use to create amazing effects.
+Sure, the cake decorating world is full of fancy piping tips, clever cutters and specialty tools you can use to create amazing effects.
 But that doesn't mean you have to buy out the store to get started.
 In fact, it's way better to start with the basics: pick up just what you need to nail that perfectly smooth, flawless fondant or buttercream surface.
 Once you've mastered that key skill, the rest is just... icing.

 Who doesn't love chocolate cake?
 Abby takes your baking skills a step further with this classic layer cake, starting with how to perfectly grease and flour your pans and then demonstrating the right way to cream together butter and sugar.
 Learn about butter temperature and how to recognize visual cues that your batter is flawlessly mixed, then identify when the cake layers are perfectly baked.